I help active people overcome pain that keeps holding them back.

-I work with people who:
+I work with active people who:

 Hi!
 I'm Christos, your expert physio!